 But the important bit is that at the colder temperatures, the Gore Power Windstopper Soft Shell Gloves were a comfortable treat for the hands, and got us through many hours of winter riding without complaint.

-For more information, check out Gore’s Website.
+For more information, check out Gore's Website (opens in new tab).

 Thank you for reading 5 articles this month* Join now for unlimited access